BitByte-TPC/first-bit/README.md

 <img align="right" width="450" src="https://media.giphy.com/media/v2sXSvENqFtUhwWK8P/giphy.gif" alt="github username" />

 - the `githubId` key in the json (where the alias is `this-is-you`) is your **GitHub Username**, not your name.
  > You can get you GitHub username in many ways.
-Best would be to click on the upper right corner of github website where your avatar is, and open you profile and then the string below your name is your username.
-In your profile url (somewhat like `https://www.github.com/user`), the string user would be your username.
+The best way would be to click on the upper right corner of Github website where your avatar is, and open your profile and then the string below your name is your username.
+In your profile url (something like `https://www.github.com/user`), the string user would be your username.
 Watch this gif, if you still don't get it.
-The selected text in gif is the username for you.
+The selected text in the gif is the username for you.

  - write your bio describing yourself briefly, the default bio is just given as a reference (don't use it).

 Now, hop on to [Commit your changes](#commit-your-changes) section to create a new version of this repository out of the changes made by you (isn't that amazing :heart_eyes:) and then make those changes live.